 Richard Gordon is a leading barrister in the fields of Public and Constitutional Law and Human Rights/Civil Liberties.
 He is a Visiting Professor at University College London and Honorary Professor at the University of Hong Kong.
-Richard has acted in many of the most important Constitutional and Human Rights cases in recent years and appears regularly before the UK appellate courts as well as before the ECJ and European Court of Human Rights.
+Richard has acted in many of the most important Constitutional and Human Rights cases in recent years and appears regularly before the UK appellate courts as well as before the European Court of Justice and European Court of Human Rights.

 Alan Howarth sits as a Labour peer in the House of Lords.
 He was Member of Parliament for Stratford-on-Avon from 1983 to 1997 and for Newport East from 1997 to 2005.
 Alan was Minister for Schools (1989-90) and Minister for Higher Education and Science (1990-92).
 He resigned from the Conservative Party and joined the Labour Party in 1995, serving subsequently as Employment Minister and Minister for Disabled People (1997-98) and Minister for the Arts (1998-2001).

 David was the leader of Cambridge City Council from 2000 to 2005 and Liberal Democrat Member of Parliament for Cambridge between 2005 and 2010.
-He returned to academia after the 2010 election and now lectures in Law at Cambridge University.
+Since the 2010 election he has been a legal academic at the University of Cambridge.